Wearing face mask in schools

 Schools will make hand sanitiser available at school entrances and in classrooms where personal care needs are provided.

 Staff will not need to use extra personal protective equipment (PPE), such as face masks.
 This is not required to give routine care for children who are well, unless such precautions are usually adopted in the routine care of an individual child.

 Physical distancing in schools

-Safety of students mixing with other students
+Safety of children mixing with each other

 Safety of staff and parents mixing with each other